 If a partnership does not meet its bid, it scores 10 negative points for each trick it bid.

-Scoring for Nil and Double Nil bids takes place as described above.
+Scoring for Nil and Double Nil bids take place as described above.
 When a player bidding Nil fails, tricks won by that player don't count toward making his partner's bid, but they do count as bags for the partnership.

 A partnership should avoid winning too many tricks above its bid.
 Each time a partnership wins 10 bags (cumulative through a game), that partnership receives a 100-point penalty.